jeffrey-wro/readjustUltrasonic/README.md

 # readjustUltrasonic
-A program that has made up data so that the robot can move around and with mock data, the robot moves if too close
+A program that read data from ultrasonic sensor, the robot will turn if too close to obstacle

 This project requires:
 myrio